Higher Order Rigidity and Energy: Pinning and flexes

 Combining the two previous lemmas, we get \begin{lemma} Let $T(t)$ be an analytic trajectory of isometries.
 Suppose an unpinned trajectory $\p(t)$ is k-trivial.
 Then $T(t)\p(t)$ is k-trivial. \end{lemma}

-\begin{lemma} Suppose that $\p$ has an $\ell$ dimensional affine span and is pinned.
-If a trajectory $\p(t)$ is $\ell$-pinned and $k$-trivial then it is $k$-vanishing. \end{lemma} \begin{proof} Suppose that $\p(t)$ is not $k$-vanishing and is $k$-trivial.
-So $\p(t)$ is $j$-active for some $j\le k$ Then from~\cite[Lemma 4.2.2]{pss}, $\p(0)+\p^{(j)}(t)$ is $1$-trivial.
+\begin{lemma} Let $\p$ be lead-spanning.
+If a trajectory $\p(t)$, with $\p(0)=\p$, is pinned and $k$-trivial then it is $k$-vanishing. \end{lemma}

+\begin{proof} Suppose that $\p(t)$ is not $k$-vanishing and is $k$-trivial.
+So $\p(t)$ is $j$-active for some $j\le k$ Then from~\cite[Lemma 4.2.2]{pss}, $\p+\p^{(j)}t$ is $1$-trivial.
 As discussed in \cite[p.
-171, inter alia]{pss}, for a $1$-trivial flex, there is a $d\times d$ skew-symmetric $A$ and a vector $\b\in \RR^d$ such that, for all $i$ \ba \p^{(j)}_i = A \p_i(0) + \b. \ea Now we use pinning to show that $\b = 0$ and that all the pinned vertices are in the kernel of $A$.
-This will show that $\p(t)$ is not $j$-active, leading to a contradiction.
+171, inter alia]{pss}, for a $1$-trivial flex, there is a $d\times d$ skew-symmetric $A$ and a vector $\b\in \RR^d$ such that, for all $i$ \ba \p^{(j)}_i = A \p_i + \b. \ea Because $\p(t)$ is pinned, the same thing must be true at any order, so in particular, $\p^{(j)}$ is pinned.
+That $\b = 0$ follows from the fact that $\p_1^{(j)}$ must be $0$.